Excellent

 While some anxiety meds can be habit-forming, there are, fortunately, plenty of effective, non-habit-forming anxiety medications available.
 We cover the 8 best ones here.

-If you’re struggling with anxiety and interested in medication, a mental health specialist on Klarity can diagnose and prescribe anxiety medication online.
+If you’re struggling with anxiety and interested in medication, a mental health specialist on Klarity Health can diagnose and prescribe anxiety medication online.
 Find a provider on Klarity Health today to get anxiety treatment on your terms.

 Addictive vs non-addictive anxiety medications